Linus-Boehm/sebis-frontend/README.md

 * With `yarn dev` you can start the dev Server (Hotreloading per default)

-This provides a full REST API under `http://localhost:3001`

 ### Setup using docker
 * Run `./exec_in_docker.sh` (Only if not running yet)
 * Run `docker exec -it sebis-frontend-buildimage`